Manicpressure/scripts/Readme.md

-Collection of random scripts I've made for fun in my spare time.
+This is a collection of scripts that I made for my personal use, and are not a part of any organization or project.
-These have not been commented yet for the most part.
+They can be freely used, but please reference my github if you can.